fachiny17/pandas_web_scrapping/README.md

 # Web Scrapping Using Pandas

-Exercise of web srapping using pandas.
+Exercise on web srapping using pandas.